jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 4. Return result
 ```

-The framework stops at the first successful trial and doesn't try remaining fallbacks.
+The framework stops at the first successful condition and doesn't try remaining fallbacks.

 ### Example Scenario